SerayaEryn/revane/docs/Beans.md

 *since `3.0.0`*

-A bean can be created conditionally on a bean not exitsting by adding `@ConditionalOnMissingBean()` to a bean:
+A bean can be created conditionally on a bean not existing by adding `@ConditionalOnMissingBean()` to a bean:

 ```ts
 import { Component, ConditionalOnResource } from "revane"